By Mary A. Sego

 Forms of Material: Articles

 Deng Jiaxian was born on June 25, 1924 in Huaining, Anhui Province, and died on July 29, 1986 in Beijing.
 He was a nuclear physics expert and academician of the China Academy of Sciences.

 He graduated from the physics department of the National South-West Associated University in 1945.
 In 1950, 26-year-old Deng was granted a doctorate in physics from Purdue University.
-He returned to China the advanced physics knowledge at that time.
+He returned to China with advanced physics knowledge.